-Handling Specialty focuses on heavy-duty, engineered-to-order lift equipment for a variety of industries.
+Handling Specialty focuses on heavy-duty, engineered-to-order lift equipment for various industries.
 One of their most recent custom lifts was designed for the assembly of a new all-terrain SUV in Mishawaka, Indiana.

-- Each cylinder equipped with a spring-activated and hydraulically released mechanical rod lock, ensuring a mechanical lock at any position and eliminating the possibilities of uncontrolled descent
+- Each cylinder is equipped with a spring-activated and hydraulically released mechanical rod lock, ensuring a mechanical lock at any position and eliminating the possibility of uncontrolled descent.